Overview

 Does this scope require a stand-alone trade team or full project leadership?

 This scope performs best under full project leadership.
-Outdoor storage facility construction for fleets, contractors, logistics groups, and equipment-based operations needing secure yard performance.
+Outdoor storage facility construction in San Marcos and Hays County for fleets, contractors, logistics groups, and equipment-based operations needing secure, durable yard performance along the I-35 corridor.
 When sitework, shell work, utilities, and support spaces are managed separately, the owner usually absorbs the gaps between them.
 A commercial or industrial general contractor keeps those interfaces on one schedule so design decisions, procurement timing, and field activity stay aligned.

 How do you keep outdoor storage facility construction aligned with the overall schedule?

 We connect this scope to the full project critical path instead of tracking it as a detached workstream.
 That means permit timing, release packages, procurement exposure, and daily production are reviewed together.
-The completed site performs as an operating yard instead of a patched-together parcel because access, paving, storage zones, and support functions are coordinated.
+The completed site performs as a working operational yard instead of a patched-together parcel because access, paving, storage zones, drainage, and support functions are coordinated from the first site assessment through the day of turnover.
 The result is a schedule that is easier to manage because the team can see which owner decisions and trade interfaces actually affect delivery.

 Can this work be phased if the owner needs turnover in stages?